OCA/oca-github-bot/README.rst

 * when the version was bumped, generate a wheel, rsync it to a PEP 503 simple index root, or upload it to one or more indexes with twine

+``/ocabot rebase`` can be used to ask the bot to do the following:

+* rebase the PR on the target branch

 TODO (help wanted)
 ------------------